Two Boats, Ascension Island

 Two Boats, also known as Two Boats Village, is a village at the foot of Green Mountain on Ascension Island.
-Founded in the early 19th century, it was a originally a resting point for sailors who sought to ascend the mountain.
+Founded in the early 19th century, it was originally a resting point for sailors who sought to ascend the mountain.
 Before the village's establishment, two boats had been stuck in the area, perpendicular to the ground to provide shade for passersby, giving the new settlement the inspiration for its name.
 It has the island's only school, Two Boats School.

 Geography

 Two Boats is located at the foot of Green Mountain, the highest point of Ascension Island.
 It is one of five settlements on the island.

 There exists a modern legend about a lizard-shaped rock on top of a pile of rocks on the road between Two Boats and Georgetown.
 Local superstition dictates that visitors to Ascension Island must paint the lizard-shaped rock before they leave the island if they do not intend to return.
 Those who return to Ascension Island after painting the rock are said to be fated to die.
 While most visitors merely pour paint over the rock, in the early days of the legend observers would carefully and earnestly paint the rock.